 Jordan Weymer, Principal, McKay K-8 School

 As part of the Zeroing in on Math initiative, EdVestors seeks to partner with charter and district schools that are committed to improving the math achievement of their students in the middle grades, defined here as grades 4-8.
-Current opportunities are open for school partners interested in participating in the Zeroing in on Math Intervention Cohort, made up of educators testing blended learning interventions with students.
+Opportunities will be available in spring 2018 for school partners interested in participating in the Zeroing in on Math Intervention Cohort, made up of educators testing blended learning interventions with students.
 Cohort participants receive funding from EdVestors as well as opportunities to share their learning within the group with the goal of developing effective strategies for boosting student math achievement across multiple schools.

 Additional opportunities for schools to participate in Zeroing in on Math will be announced as they become available.

-For the Intervention Cohort, we are looking to widen the learning community of schools to partner with EdVestors to help better understand how technology-based or other interventions can be part of the solution for closing knowledge and skill gaps in math in grades 4-8.
+Participants in the Intervention Cohort partner with EdVestors to help better understand how technology-based or other interventions can be part of the solution for closing knowledge and skill gaps in math in grades 4-8.

-Total investments per school will range in size from $5,000 to $12,000 depending on the scope of the project and number of students served.
-Schools interested in using the lessons learned from the 2015-2016 cohort and exploring and implementing intervention strategies, with the goal to identify other successful practices that can then be shared more broadly with other schools, are encouraged to apply.
+Total investments per school range in size from $5,000 to $12,000 depending on the scope of the project and number of students served.
+EdVestors will open applications in spring 2018 to schools interested in using the lessons learned from the prior three cohorts and exploring and implementing intervention strategies, with the goal of identifying other successful practices that can then be shared more broadly with other schools.

-All public schools in Boston enrolling eighth grade students, or in the process of growing to include eighth grade, are welcome to apply.
+All public schools in Boston enrolling eighth grade students, or in the process of growing to include eighth grade, are welcome to apply in spring 2018.
 This includes BPS district and charter schools of all types (Commonwealth charters, Horace Mann in-district, pilot, Innovation and traditional district schools).
 Within these schools, any grade(s) from four through eight can be the target of the school’s gap-closing plan.